JingjingYu233/FEEDBACK_TEMPLATES/lab08.md

 Mentor: Please review checklist below, with someone from the team watching and recording items on slack that might need to be adjusted.

-Are these assessments final?

-At your discretion, if you want to give your team additional time to fix any items below and re-review them, you may.
-But you are NOT obligated to do so.
-You may give any deadline between now and midnight before next week's lab, provided that you leave yourself enough time to complete the re-review BEFORE lab09's lab STARTS (*NOT* during next week's lab).

 | Item                                                        | Response |
 |-------------------------------------------------------------|----------|